INFCode/ImmortalityMod/README.md

 # Immortality Mod

-This is a Minecraft 1.18 fabric mod mainly for practice use.
-It currently only has a little content and is **VERY UNSTABLE**.
-Try this mod on your own risk.
+This is a Minecraft 1.18 fabric mod adding multiple magic stuffs and mechanisms.
+It is currently in its early developing stage and is **VERY UNSTABLE**.
+Try this mod at your own risk.

 ## Introduction

 Lives are fragile, but magic is immortal.

-This is a mod adding multiple magic stuffs and mechanisms.
+## License

+Immortality mod is under the [MIT License](LICENSE.txt)